danewebb/Generation_of_Novel_Metastimulus/Metastimuli_Learn/README.md

 ### Keras Tuner training

 Keras Tuner variables may be left as default values.
-The default values were used for the results in
+The default values were used for the results in [Metastimuli for Human Learning via Machine Learning and Principle Component Analysis of Personal Information Graphs.]

 ```python
 for dim in range(output_dimensions):